Haoming9810/CSS143B-2020Fall/README.md

 - You will be held responsible for learning all material covered in class, regardless of its presence (or lack thereof) in the textbook or internet.

 ## Programming Assignments
+- All programming assignments will be given using Git repositories.
+This will be introduced in the first few lectures so we get all comfortable with it even witout any previous experience.
+- Submission will be using GitHub and/or Canvas depending on the types of homework.
-All programming assignments will be given at this repository, and submission shall be made to UW canvas unless specified otherwise.
-Late assignments will **NOT** be accepted unless there has been a previous agreement due to exceptional circumstances.
+- Late assignments will **NOT** be accepted unless there has been a previous agreement due to exceptional circumstances.

 The homework code is graded upon the following aspects: